lfantoniosi/tn_vdp/README.md

 ## Gowin IDE
 Follow this link to install the Gowin's IDE:

+**Note: You must use the version 1.9.8.10 of the Gowin IDE and programmer

 [IDE Installation](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-Doc/install-the-ide.html)

 The FPGA series is GW1NR and the Device is GW1NR-9C.
 Use Embedded Flash Mode for permanent programming.
 Make sure the bitstream is set to Load Rate of 12.5Mhz (or higher) in the Project -> Configuration -> BitStream: Loading Rate (MHZ).
 The maximum for this device is 25 Mhz.